|

 No bake Easter cookies made with chocolate, butter, sugar, oatmeal and coconut being mixed together in a large saucepan.

-Use a cookie scoop for small cookies or an ice cream scoop for large cookies.
-Scoop the dough and place it on a parchment lined baking sheet.
-To form the bird nest, use the back of a spoon press a dent into the center of each cookie to form the nest shape and immediately put in the chocolate candy eggs.
-Doing this quickly makes the mini eggs stick to the cookie.
+Using a cookie scoop for smaller cookies or an ice cream scoop for larger ones, scoop the mixture onto a parchment-lined baking sheet.
+Use the back of a spoon to gently press a small dent into the center of each cookie to create the nest shape.

 A parchment lined cookie sheet covered with birds nest Easter cookies.
 Half of the chocolate cookies are decorated to look like birds nests with mini chocolate Easter eggs, the remaining cookies are waiting their turn.

-If the eggs don’t stick melt some chocolate chips in the microwave, dip each egg into the melted chocolate and then attach to your cookies.
-This works well if your letting children decorate the cookies.
+If the candy eggs don’t stick, melt a small amount of chocolate in the microwave.
+Dip the bottom of each egg into the melted chocolate and press it into the center of the cookie.
+This works especially well if kids are helping decorate

 Let the cookies cool to room temperature.